macleod2486/Whisper/README.md

 This currently is still very alpha but will mature over time.

-Currently the only way it works is by starting the server and client script file independentely.
+Just start the client file in the src and use the help menu command.

 Current near future goals
 - ~~Merge both the server and client script files together~~